-- (i) If any condition or requirement imposed by this Section contains an actual, implied or apparent conflict with another provision of this Section, the more restrictive condition or requirement controls. - (ii) If any condition or requirement imposed by this Section contains an actual, implied or apparent conflict with any condition or requirement of any other provision of the Town of Hamilton's Zoning By-law, the provisions of this Section control.
+- (ii) If any condition or requirement imposed by this Section contains an actual, implied or apparent conflict with any condition or requirement of any other provision of the Town of Hamilton's Zoning By-law, the provisions of this Section control. - c.

-- d.
 Text and Graphics.
 Illustrations, photographs and graphics are included in this Section to illustrate the intent and requirement of the text.
-In the case of a conflict between the text of this Section and any illustrations, the text governs. - e.
+In the case of a conflict between the text of this Section and any illustrations, the text governs. - d.
 Existing Applications and Permits.
-The applicability of this Section with respect to existing and proposed uses and structures is governed by Section 1.4.1, Applicability/Nonconformities, Section 1.4.2, Commencement of Construction or Operation, and Section 5.0, Nonconforming Uses and Structures. - f.
+The applicability of this Section with respect to existing and proposed uses and structures is governed by Section 1.4.1, Applicability/Nonconformities, Section 1.4.2, Commencement of Construction or Operation, Section 5.1, and Section 9.8.1.4 Nonconformities. - e.
 Severability.
 If any provision of Section 9.8 is found to be invalid by a court of competent jurisdiction, the remainder of Section 9.8 shall not be affected and shall remain in full force.
 The invalidity of any provision of Section 9.8 shall not affect the validity of the remainder of Hamilton's Zoning By-law.
-If any metric set forth in the Regulations issued by the HLC at 760 CMR 72.00 is amended, this Section may be amended to utilize the revised metrics set forth in the amended Regulations. - g.
-Nonconforming Uses.
-A change to a nonconforming use shall be governed by Section 5.2, Nonconforming Uses. - h.
-Nonconforming Structures.
-A change to a nonconforming structure shall be governed by Section 5.3, Nonconforming Structures.
+If any metric set forth in the Regulations issued by the HLC at 760 CMR 72.00 is amended, this Section may be amended to utilize the revised metrics set forth in the amended Regulations.